-If you intend on using Shimano's M9100 XTR or the recently released M8100 XT and M7100 SLX groupsets, then you might be aware that the new groupset now requires a special Micro Spline freehub body in order to work with the new 12-speed cassettes.
-However, Shimano isn't making any complete wheelsets with Micro Spline hubs, so just where can you find a wheel or hub that'll work?
+If you intend on using Shimano's M9100 XTR or the recently released M8100 XT and M7100 SLX groupsets, then you might be aware that they require a special Micro Spline freehub body for their 12-speed cassettes.
+However, Shimano is only licensing it to selected partners, so where can you find a wheel or hub that'll work?

 We've emailed brands and manufacturers to find out just where you can find a complete Micro Spline wheelset or compatible hub and we've listed them all below.
 It's not a particularly long list, as unlike SRAM's XD freehub format, it's not an open standard and you have to license the design from Shimano - we presume that involves handing over money and/or agreeing to strict conditions about how you make it.

 While Micro Spline was first introduced with the 12-speed M9100 XTR groupset, it's now trickled down to the new 12-speed M8100 XT and M7100 SLX groupsets and we expect to see it on even more groupsets in the future.